comicalthegreatmodder/cassen-discord/README.md

-Yall, important note. it's called dbot-framework on npm now
+Yall, important note. it's called dbot-framework on npm now.
+I, stupidly, deleted the old one.
+It was called cassen-discord, and it had 700 download in a WEEK at one point! unfortunate.
-# cassen-discord
+# dbot-framework
 It's a library for people who are dumb like me, but want to create a discord bot.

 I'll teach you how in this 6-lines-of-code tutorial.